magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-12304-magento-patch-503-error-on-store-front-and-cookie-error.md

 ---
-title: MDVA-12304 Magento patch: 503 error on store front and cookie error
+title: "MDVA-12304 Magento patch: 503 error on store front and cookie error"
-labels:
+labels: MDVA-12304,quality patch,503 error,known issue,Magento Commerce,2.2.5,2.2.5,2.x.x.,MQP,support tools,
 ---

 This MDVA-12304 patch solves 503 errors on store fronts, with *Unable to send the cookie.
 Maximum number of cookies would be exceeded.* error message in logs.
 This is a known Magento Commerce 2.2.5 issue.
 This patch is available when the [Magento Quality Patch (MQP) tool](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.12 is installed.